Jiayi-Emily-Li/Cloudinary_Photo_Album/README.md

 1. Clone from Github
 2. Copy the Enviroment variable configuration parameters from Cloudinary's Management Console of my account into .env file of the project.
-3. Run npm install to install all the required dependencies.
+3. Run 'npm install' to install all the required dependencies.
-4. Run npm start to start the server.
+4. Run 'npm start' to start the server.
 5. Open the page in a browser: http://localhost:9000
 6. Install the jQuery library using a package manager